Colex317/home_sales/README.md

 -------------------------------------------------------------------------------------------------------------------

 - What is the average price of a home for each year the home was built that has three bedrooms and three bathrooms?
-Round off your answer to two decimal places.

 <img width="451" alt="image" src="https://github.com/Colex317/home_sales/assets/148498483/06a42bd2-f3ff-42b4-8e47-f65847856e41">